Things to avoid in Amsterdam

 - Do not smoke in trains and train stations

-Since the beginning of this year, it is prohibited to smoke in all trains, stations, waiting areas and on platforms.
+Since the beginning of this year, it is prohibited to smoke in all trains, stations, waiting areas and on platforms in Amsterdam.
 Special smoking areas have been created.
 There are designated smoking pillars, which is basically a 2-meter high ashtray, where you can smoke and extinguish your cigarettes.
 The fine for smoking outside this area is 25 Euro, and throwing your cigarette butt on the platform can cost you 40 Euro.

 - Avoid using cannabis in public